 Why this might be my second choice rather than first is because unless you live close to a power company that has one of these crews, it may be harder to get because they seem to travel a bit further and cover a much larger area, but certainly worth making a phone call to find out.
 Again stopping and talking to these guys when you see them out is a great way to get information.

 This has been my go-to for many years but mainly because I use to work for my local highway department.
 They usually won’t deliver but if you have a truck they have the free mulch.
 My Highway Department will even use their loader to fill my truck but they may not all do this.

 Why I like this option mainly is because your tax dollars are what makes the highway departments function, so in one sense you have already paid for this mulch so you should take advantage of it.

 4. Leaf Mulch

 One of the best mulches you can get is chopped-up leaves.
 You can usually get all you want of this resource in the fall from all your neighbors.
 The funny thing is they will even make it easy for you by bagging it up and sitting it on the curb.

 This option is great especially if you have a small chipper shredder you can use to chop up the leaves but even if you don’t you can just pile them up in a long, not very tall pile and run over them with a lawnmower.
 This option is a little more work and the mulch breaks down faster than wood chip mulches but it’s great for the soil and keeps all those bags of leaves out of the landfill and put to better use.

 5. Grass Clippings

-Don’t overlook the most simple of mulches like those common grass clipping.
+Don’t overlook the most simple of mulches like those common grass clippings.
 This makes a great mulch and is easy to grab if you have a bagger on your lawnmower.
-Even if you can’t grab it yourself you probably know someone who does and bags it up.
+Even if you can’t grab it yourself, you probably know someone who does and bags it up.